Do you want to send Twilio SMS notifications from WooCommerce?

 Why Add SMS Notifications to WooCommerce?

 SMS notifications are the best way to give your customers information about their orders.
-Text messages are highly personal, and they are usually viewed and opened within seconds of them arriving on the person’s phone.
+Text messages are highly personal, and they are usually seen and opened within seconds of them arriving on the person’s phone.

 Step 1.
 Set Up Your Twilio SMS Account

 First thing you’ll need is a Twilio account.

 Twilio is an online service that offers phone, voice messaging, and SMS services that you can use with applications like WordPress and WooCommerce.

 Twilio has a free trial so you can set up your account and try the service for free.
 You’ll pay $0.0075 per message sent, with discounts available for bulk messaging.

 To start, head over to the Twilio website and click on ‘Sign up’ to start your free trial.

 On the signup page, you’ll be asked to enter your personal information.